Deathwatch (2002 film): Plot

 In the morning, Thomas crucifies Friedrich alive on a wooden beam in no man's land and savagely beats him with a club.
 Jennings, now insane, orders an inspection, but Thomas instead subdues and stabs the officer to death.
-Tate attacks Thomas, but during the fight gets tangled in barbed wire.
-Thomas then kills Tate and taunts Charlie when he refuses to shoot, but is then restrained and impaled by living strands of barbed wire that rise from the mud, forcing Charlie to kill him.
+Tate attacks Thomas, but during the fight gets tangled in barbed wire and is killed by Thomas, who taunts Charlie when he refuses to shoot.
+Thomas is then ensnared and impaled by living strands of barbed wire that rise from the mud, forcing Charlie to kill him.

 Freeing the crippled Friedrich, Charlie arms him with a rifle to defend himself before running off to find Doc.
 He finds Colin who, though pale and covered in flies, appears to be able to move his legs under the blankets.
 However, it is only the rats that have chewed off his legs, and Charlie tearfully euthanizes the boy.
 He then finds Anthony, who has tied Doc up with barbed wire and both men plead Charlie to kill Anthony.
 Again, Charlie refuses, and Anthony shoots Doc in the head.
-Shakespeare finally gives in and kills the chaplain.
+Shakespeare finally gives in and kills the chaplain, leaving him practically alone.

-The soil under the German corpse pile starts to cave in, while barbed wire blocks every passage, and Charlie is sucked down into the pit.
+The soil under the German corpse pile starts to cave in, while living barbed wire blocks every passage, and Charlie is sucked down into the pit.
 He wakes up in a cave full of corpses, where living versions of his unit sit eating together like they were on the first night, including himself.
 He flees, reaching the trenches.
 Friedrich, now in perfect health, appears and points his rifle at him.
 Charlie, exasperated by the apparent betrayal, shouts in both English and French that he tried to help him.
 Friedrich calmly acknowledges this in English, saying he is free to go, pointing to a ladder leading up into no man's land before seemingly vanishing.
 Charlie climbs out of the trench and leaves to an unknown fate, disappearing into the fog.

 Some time later, another team of British soldiers arrives at the trench.
 Seeing Friedrich sitting idly alone, they shout at him to surrender, to which he complies by lifting his hands.
 He then gives an ominous stare before the screen fades, implying that this will all happen again.